 - Not Itchy

-This can be especially helpful for crafters who want to have as many color choices as possible when planning their knitting or crocheting projects.
-It’s easy to see this quality when you go to the website Yarnspirations, where the acrylic fiber category has the most options in comparison to other materials like alpaca, cotton, nylon, polyester, wool and mohair.
-The material is easy to color, mass-produced and more affordable than other fibers like wool and cotton — this explains why it offers so much versatility when it comes to style.
+This can be especially helpful for crafters who want to have many color choices when planning their projects.
+It’s easy to see this quality when you go to the website Yarnspiration.
+The acrylic fiber category has the most options in comparison to other materials like alpaca, cotton, nylon, polyester, wool and mohair.
+The material is easy to color, mass-produced and more affordable than other fibers like wool and cotton.
+This explains why it offers so much versatility when it comes to style.

 Other yarn materials are known for being difficult and frustrating when it comes to cleaning.
-You would have a much easier time washing an item of clothing made of Caron’s premium acrylic yarns in comparison to clothing made with wool fiber — many styles of acrylic yarn can be routinely run through a washing machine and dryer.
+You would have a much easier time washing an item of clothing made of Caron’s premium acrylic yarns in comparison to clothing made with wool fiber.
+Many styles of acrylic yarn can be routinely run through a washing machine and dryer.
 The clothing item will keep its color, maintain its general shape and remain durable after multiple washes.
-On the other hand, if you want to clean a wool sweater, you are supposed to do it by hand and dry it flat because wringing, pulling or hanging the item while it’s wet can stretch the fabric.
-For people who are always on the go and just want the freedom to throw their laundry in the washing machine, acrylic seems like a much more convenient choice.
+On the other hand, if you want to clean a wool sweater, you are supposed to do it by hand.
+Then dry it flat because wringing, pulling or hanging the item while it’s wet can stretch the fabric.
+People who are always on the go and just want the freedom to throw their laundry in the washing machine.
+Acrylic seems like a much more convenient choice.

-The other big benefit is that acrylic fiber is warm and soft-to-touch — while sometimes the feel of the fabric is considered similar to wool, it’s also believed to be a lot less itchy.
-Many people are worried about having allergic reactions to wool fiber when it touches them — some find that they break out whenever the fabric rubs against their bare skin, making it patchy and irritated.
+While sometimes the feel of the fabric is considered similar to wool, it’s also a lot less itchy.
+Many people are worried about having allergic reactions to wool fiber when it touches them.
+Some find that they break out whenever the fabric rubs against their bare skin, making it patchy and irritated.
 Acrylic fiber is an excellent alternative that allows people to feel comfortable while they wear knitted or crocheted items.